onzfonz/comp227/src/content/8/en/part8b.md

 ### Setting things up

-Luckily there is not much setup here as Webstorm works natively with TypeScript.
+Luckily there is not much setup here as WebStorm works natively with TypeScript.
 Just go ahead and download this new empty repo by visiting this site:
 <http://go.djosv.com/227labtsintro>